philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 Any non-trivial site or application on the Web today will contain a large amount of HTML, CSS, and JavaScript.
 As the use of the Internet evolves and our dependence on it increases, having a plan for organizing and maintaining your front-end code is an absolute must.

-In today's large Web companies, an increasing number of people are touching an increasing percentage of the front-end code.
-As a result, most organizations struggle to keep their code modular so as to prevent changes in one place from inadvertently affecting another.
+In today's large Web companies, an increasing number of people are touching an increasingly large percentage of the front-end code.
+As a result, most organizations struggle to keep their code modular.
+Changes to one part of the application often inadvertently break unrelated parts downstream.

 Preventing unintended consequences is not an easy problem to solve, especially since HTML, CSS, and JavaScript are, by their nature, co-dependent.